UH Device Registration Program

 - Continually scanned and remediated for vulnerabilities and missing patches (at a minimum, annually)

-- Scanned for Personally Identifiable Information (PII) which includes Social Security Numbers, Driver's License Numbers and/or credit card or bank account information on a regular basis (at a minimum, annually)
+- Scanned for PII which includes Social Security Numbers, Driver's License Numbers and/or credit card or bank account information on a regular basis (at a minimum, annually)

-- If the server does contain PII, it must be reported, as required by HRS §487N
+- If the device does contain PII, it must be reported, as required by HRS §487N

 Note: Devices that are not registered, scanned and remediated will not be permitted to operate on the UH Network.
-ITS will proactively seek out active servers throughout the UH network by performing network and vulnerability scans.
-ITS will attempt to provide warning before blocking unregistered active servers that are found.
+ITS will proactively seek out active devices throughout the UH network by performing network and vulnerability scans.
+ITS will attempt to provide warning before blocking unregistered active devices that are found.

-As a new requirement, Endpoints (Desktops or Laptops) that process sensitive or regulated data must also be registered in the Device Registration site and a Personal Information Survey must be completed.
+Endpoints that store sensitive or regulated data must also be registered in the device registration and a Personal Information Survey must be completed.

 The Device Registration database can be accessed here: https://www.hawaii.edu/its/device/registration/.

-To complete the registration for your server, you will need to:
+To complete the registration for your server/network device, you will need to:

-- Verify any information about currently registered servers
+- Verify any information about currently registered device

-- Perform a vulnerability scan of your server
+- Perform a vulnerability scan of your device

-- Scanning can be performed using the ScanUH vulnerability scanning service https://scanuh.hawaii.edu/scanner
+- Scanning may be performed using the ScanUH vulnerability scanning service, Nessus Agents, or an approved Nessus Scanner.
+Link to ScanUH: https://scanuh.hawaii.edu/scanner.

 - Remediate/patch any vulnerabilities discovered